The Benefits of Holistic Health and Wellness Practices on Alcoholism and Drug Addiction Recovery

 - Connection to a lineage and “medicine family”

-The experience of non-ordinary reality can have a powerful impact on an addict, because it allows them to experience a place beyond their addiction and daily life.
-They can touch an aspect of themselves that is beyond the control of the drug, and remember their innate potential to change and heal.
+The experience of non-ordinary reality can have a powerful impact on an addict because it allows them to experience a place beyond their addiction and daily life.
+They can touch an aspect of themselves that is beyond the control of the drug and remember their innate potential to change and heal.
 Addiction can be a very isolated, selfish disease.
 Psychedelics can create a sense of being a part of something bigger, to look outside of oneself as well as within, to remember that we are interconnected and that our lives and choices matter.
 This in itself may be a powerful motivator to recover.

 Scientific research is now coming around to support the efficacy of these medicines for addiction recovery.
-A recent study in Brazil provides evidence that Iboga is an effective treatment for drug addiction for a number of substances including cocaine, heroin and opiates, alcohol, tobacco and marijuana.
+A recent study in Brazil provides evidence that Iboga is an effective treatment for drug addiction for a number of substances including cocaine, heroin and opiates, alcohol, tobacco, and marijuana.
 After undergoing an Iboga treatment protocol, 61% of the patients were still completely abstinent after 8 months.
 Multiple Iboga treatments resulted in longer average periods of abstinence.
-This is compared to a 26% abstinence rate with pyschotherapy alone.
+This is compared to a 26% abstinence rate with psychotherapy alone.
 The vast majority of patients had tried non-psychedelic treatments with no success, and most said that Iboga was essential to their recovery.

 A study by MAPS (Multidisciplinary Association for Psychedelic Studies) looked at the effect of ayahuasca retreat on addiction recovery.
 “Statistically significant (p < 0.05) improvements were demonstrated for scales assessing hopefulness, empowerment, mindfulness, and quality of life meaning and outlook subscales.
 Self-reported alcohol, tobacco and cocaine use declined, although cannabis and opiate use did not; reported reductions in problematic cocaine use were statistically significant.
 All study participants reported positive and lasting changes from participating in the retreats.”
 (Thomas, 2013)

 Another study by MAPS is provided evidence that MDMA has therapeutic benefits that may aid addiction recovery.
-“MDMA may also help treat substance abuse based on shared features with psychedelic compounds and recent reports indicating that MDMA assisted psychotherapy can reduce symptoms of PTSD.
+“MDMA may also help treat substance abuse based on shared features with psychedelic compounds and recent reports indicating that MDMA-assisted psychotherapy can reduce symptoms of PTSD.
 Narrative reports and data from early investigations found that some people reduced or eliminated their substance use after receiving MDMA, especially in a therapeutic setting.
 MDMA could either directly treat neuropharmacological abnormalities associated with addiction, or it could indirectly assist with the therapeutic process or reduce symptoms of comorbid psychiatric conditions, providing a greater opportunity to address problematic substance use.”
 (Jerome, 2013)

-A spiritual practice and a sense of being connected to a higher power and purpose can be important factors to addiction recovery.
+Spiritual practice and a sense of being connected to a higher power and purpose can be important factors to addiction recovery.

-The following spiritual principles have supported me in my own healing process and awakening to higher consciousness, and may be beneficial to addiction recovery.
+The following spiritual principles have supported me in my own healing process and awakening to higher consciousness and may be beneficial to addiction recovery.
 They are derived primarily from Eastern traditions including Buddhism, Hinduism, Taoism, Sufism, and Sikhism, shamanic traditions and indigenous cultures, as well as Spiritual Psychology and Quantum Physics.
-With that said, I have found great wisdom and insights in Christianity, Judaism, Islam and a number of other traditions and integrate those as well.
-I offer these principles humbly for consideration, and am in no way advocating for any particular religious or spiritual practice.
+With that said, I have found great wisdom and insights in Christianity, Judaism, Islam, and a number of other traditions and integrated those as well.
+I offer these principles humbly for consideration and am in no way advocating for any particular religious or spiritual practice.
 These are tools that work for me, see if they resonate with you or not.
 However, whatever your unique connection with a higher power is, whether you identify with a particular religion or not, developing and practicing that connection can be powerful for addiction recovery and healing.

 Some spiritual principles that may support addiction recovery and healing: